crowdAI/marLo/source/installation.rst

   python -c "import marlo.MalmoPython"

 ..
 Note::
   **Help Wanted** : The conda recipes used to build this conda package can be found here_ .
-Pull requests adding a windows build are very welcome.
+We do not yet have a Windows build, and hence pull requests adding a windows build are very welcome.

 .. _Anaconda: https://www.anaconda.com/download/
 .. _here: https://github.com/spMohanty/malmo-conda-recipe